smaugggg/ChantalsBookStore/ChantalsBookStore/README.txt

 		The colours look a bit off, but I might just have to play with that later.
 I'm just glad it's working.
 1416 - Completed through slide 21, category.js updated with delete function.
 		Committing to GitHub

+	20221115
+0804 - Good morning
+		I just have to change the colours on my table cause it looks bad 0842 - Colours around the table are still a little hard to read, but it definitely looks better Ready to be graded today